5T33Z0/Fujitsu-Celsius-H760-OpenCore/README.md

 ## What's working

-- [X] Video (iGPU)
+- [X] Graphic Acceleration (iGPU).
+Only works if Nvidia Optimus is enabled in BIOS
+- [x] External Display (only works if Nvidia Optimus is enable I guess the the DisplayPort is hard-wired through the dGPU.)
 - [x] Audio (including Volume Controls)
-- [x] External Display.
-(Only works, if the dGPU is *not* disabled.
-It seems that the DisplayPort is hard-wired through the dGPU.)
-- [x] Touchpad (ELAN)
+- [x] Touchpad (ELAN via PS/2)
-- [x] Wi-Fi and Bluetooth (Root Patches required)
 - [x] Ethernet
+- [x] Wi-Fi and Bluetooth (root patching with OCLP required)
 - [x] Battery Status Indicator
 - [X] SD Card Reader

 ## Not working/Todo…
+- [ ] dGPU (NVIDIA Quatro M2000M): &rarr; see "Observations"
+- [ ] Sleep: Black-Screen-on-Wake issue if dGPU is enabled
-- [ ] Keyboard Shortcut Mappings (currently, only Volume buttons work)
+- [ ] Keyboard Shortcut Mappings (currently, only Audio Volume shortcuts are working)
-- [ ] Testing alternative framebuffer patches to minimize conflicts with the dGPU, like: fixing Sleep, Wake Screen Issues and Brightness Controls – these only work if the dGPU is disabled.
+- [ ] Brightness Controls only work if the dGPU is disabled.
 But then the external display doesn't work.
-- [ ] ~~dGPU (NVIDIA Quatro M200M) – I doubt that this will ever work.
-Maybe, if I could trigger Webdriver Patches in OCLP…~~

 ## BIOS Settings